vineetjoshi253/Spam-Detection/README.md

  </ul>

 <b>Result:</b>
- The system gave an overall accuracy of 96.18% with a dataset having 702 messages in training set (352 SPAM & 351 Non-Spam) and 260 messages in testing set.
+ This system gave an overall accuracy of 96.18% with a dataset having 702 messages in training set (352 SPAM & 351 Non-Spam) and 260 messages in testing set.

 <b>Resources and Reading Materials</b>
 <ul>